My Experience and Qualifications

 How I work

 I work primarily from an integrative psychodynamic and cognitive-behavioural approach, but I prefer to tailor my intervention based on the patient and context.
-Thus my approach may include use of various other therapeutic techniques and may be either short or long term.
+Thus my approach may include use of various other therapeutic techniques (such as DBT and BWRT) and may be either short or long term.
 Through the therapeutic process, I hope to create a safe, non-judgemental space in which you can be free to express yourself in whatever way you need.
 My aim is always to build a stronger self, better able to manage past and current difficulties.

 My areas of interest include but are not limited to working with: